GoldenStarCode/test/README.rst

 **The signed version of all above functionalities are also available in this class, but note that this version is impelemented according to the signed feature mapping introduced in** [2]_. \
-**To get actual signed distance values (not affected by Gaussian weight in the definition of signed feature mapping in** [2]_ **) one can use a very large sigma value (like 10000) and then multiply the output value form APntSetSignedDistACrv with the selected sigma.**
+**To get actual signed distances one can calculate both signed and unsigned versions' values and then get the desired values by multiplying the sign of values from signed version by the values from unsigned version.**

 Installation